silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/plotContextMenu.png
          :height: 150px
          :align: center
-     - This script illustrates the addition of a context menu to a PlotWidget.
+     - This script illustrates the addition of a context menu to a :class:`~silx.gui.plot.PlotWidget`.

        This is done by adding a custom context menu to the plot area of PlotWidget:
        - set the context menu policy of the plot area to Qt.CustomContextMenu.
        - connect to the plot area customContextMenuRequested signal.

-       The same method works with PlotWindow, Plot1D and Plot2D widgets as they inherit from PlotWidget.
+       The same method works with :class:`~silx.gui.plot.PlotWindow.PlotWindow`,
+       :class:`~silx.gui.plot.PlotWindow.Plot1D` and
+       :class:`~silx.gui.plot.PlotWindow.Plot2D` widgets as they
+       inherit from :class:`~silx.gui.plot.PlotWidget`.

        For more information on context menus, see Qt documentation.
    * - :download:`plotItemsSelector.py <../../../examples/plotItemsSelector.py>`